softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 ## Increasing our Pylint Score - Adding a Docstring

-QUESTION: Who’s familiar with Python docstrings?
+QUESTION: Who's familiar with Python docstrings?
 Yes/No

 Docstrings are a special kind of comment for a function, that explain what the function does,